Tree Removal and Safety Update at Ramona Oaks Park

 Four unsafe cottonwood trees were removed at Ramona Oaks Park, and replacement planting is underway to restore the area.

-Recently, a large limb fell directly into the popular sandbox area.
+Recently, a large tree limb fell directly into the popular sandbox area.
 Fortunately, this happened overnight, and the tree was immediately trimmed of any weakened branches.

 This incident prompted a thorough evaluation of all four remaining cottonwoods, and the decision was made to remove them because they were unhealthy and prone to dropping limbs.